Carbon-Twelve-C12/supernova/SuperNova Overview.md

 ## Current Development Focus

-With **Release Candidate 1 achieved**, the current focus is on:
+With **Release Candidate 2 in progress**, the current focus is on:

 1. **Final Integration Testing**: Comprehensive end-to-end testing and performance validation
-2. **Public Testnet Launch**: Preparing for community-driven testnet with real-world testing
-3. **Documentation Finalization**: Completing API documentation and deployment guides
+2. **Documentation Finalization**: Completing API documentation and deployment guides
-4. **Security Audits**: Preparing for external security reviews and penetration testing
+3. **Security Audits**: Preparing for external security reviews and penetration testing
-5. **Mainnet Preparation**: Final deployment infrastructure and monitoring setup
+4. **Public Testnet Preparation**: Preparing for community-driven testnet with real-world testing
-6. **Ecosystem Development**: DeFi integration and developer tooling preparation
+5. **Ecosystem Development**: DeFi integration and developer tooling preparation

 ## Implementation Timeline